Basketmaker III period: Culture and religion

 During this period the social and political structure was likely informal, with heads of households making decisions by consensus.

 Petroglyphs of people and animals were made in the Petrified Forest National Park during this period.

 Agriculture

 Beans, squash and maize were cultivated in this period.
 The farm also include the raising of turkeys, both for feathers and a source of food.
 Food was kept in storage cists, below ground pits that were lined and covered with stone.
 People also hunted, trapped and gathered wild nuts, plants and fruit.

 Pottery

-In the Basketmaker III era pottery was introduced which reduced the number of baskets that they made and eliminated the creation of woven bags.
+In the Basketmaker III period pottery was introduced which reduced the number of baskets that they made and eliminated the creation of woven bags.
 Simple, gray pottery was a more effective vessel for cooking, storage and carrying water.
-The people in the area of the Petrified Forest National Park made Adamana Brown pottery, considered the earliest pottery on the Colorado Plateau.It's Not Rocket Science Contributions to the Archeology of Petrified Forest National Park in Honor of Bob Cooper. tDAR – The Digital Archaeological Record, Digital Antiquity.
-2010.
-Retrieved 10-16-2011.
+The people in the area of the Petrified Forest National Park made Adamana Brown pottery, considered the earliest pottery on the Colorado Plateau.